-We call on governments and international organisations to take immediate measures in the face of the economic impact covid-19 is having worldwide.
-Based on the recommendations of France Digitale, you can find our proposals below.
+We call on governments and international organisations to take immediate measures in the face of the economic impact COVID-19 is having worldwide.
+Based on the recommendations of our members, you can find our proposals below.
 We encourage you to share them with your colleagues and network as well as local and national policy makers.

-- Open source release of coronavirus-related data for startups wishing to develop non-profit applications;
+- Open source release of COVID-19-related data for startups wishing to develop non-profit applications;

 - Identification of e-health startups and the implementation of public-private cooperation “challenges” to solve the crisis.
 These should include: how to facilitate the supply of basic resources with AI?
 Or How to protect against counterfeit vaccines with blockchain?